vraneskoy/github.io/_drafts/decoupling_intro.md

+---
+layout: post
+title: Decoupling Pt.1
+date: 2025-08-05 11:12:00-0400
+description: A little something I've been looking at
+tags: analysis math decoupling
+categories: undergraduate-posts
+related_posts: false
+---

-<\p>I'm currently trying to learn more things about harmonic analysis, so I decided to try to get a closer feel of the field.
-One of the things that attracted my attention was Bourgain-Demeter Decoupling Theorem.
+<p>I'm currently trying to learn more things about harmonic analysis, so I decided to try to get a closer feel of the field.
+One of the things that attracted my attention was the Bourgain–Demeter Decoupling Theorem.
 There are a lot of materials online by Larry Guth, explaining what decoupling is and how it is useful in fields like number theory and PDEs.
 I found his lectures to be quite interesting and accessible.
-He actually has a whole survey paper about the Bourgain-Demeter Decoupling Theorem and what problems we can solve with it, which is also quite entertaining to read. <\p>
+He actually has a whole survey paper about the Bourgain–Demeter Decoupling Theorem and what problems we can solve with it, which is also quite entertaining to read.</p>

-<\p>Here I'm trying to summarize what I've learned so far about decoupling in a sort of accessible way for undergraduates with some exposure to Fourier Analysis. <\p>
+<p>Here, I'm trying to summarize what I've learned so far about decoupling in a sort of accessible way for undergraduates with some exposure to Fourier Analysis.</p>

-From this point on, I'm going to be using the given definition of Fourier transform.
-For $$f: \mathbb{R}^n \to \mathbb{C}$$,
+<p>From this point on, I'm going to be using the given definition of the Fourier transform.
+For \(f: \mathbb{R}^n \to \mathbb{C}\),</p>

 $$
-\hat{f}(x) = \int_{\mathbb{R}^n} f(m) e^{-2\pi i x \cdot m}dm
+\hat{f}(x) = \int_{\mathbb{R}^n} f(m) e^{-2\pi i x \cdot m} \, dm
 $$

 Let $$\Omega \subseteq \mathbb{R}^n$$ be a region in frequency space, which we partition into a finite collection of subregions $$\Theta$$: